mcdeoliveira/pyctrl/doc/tutorial.rst

 :py:data:`'ctrl.block.clock'` and :py:data:`'TimerClock'` above, it
 will be possible to remotely initialize blocks that rely on the presence of specific hardware using our :ref:`Client Server Architecture`, as you will learn later.
+Note that you do not have to directly import any modules when using :py:meth:`ctrl.Controller.add_device`.

 In some situations it might be helpful to be able to reset a controller to its original configuration.
 This can be done using the